armancaptain/to-do-list-tkinter/To-do-List-TKinter-/README.md

 # To-do-List-TKinter-
-A To-do list written in Python following youtube tutorial by Christian Thompson
+A To-do list written in Python please follow💗, star, branch and fork thank you